GKO95/GKO95.github.io/_docs/programming/en/PRGMING_Csharp.md

         }
     }
     ```
     ```
     Cannot assign to variable 'in int' because it is a readonly variable
     ```
     ----

-    Using `out` keyword, call by reference passes the address of the variable of argument but only uninitialized argument is allowed.
-This is mainly used on method whose purpose is to initialized the variable called by reference, and must initialize the value before end of the method.
+    The `out` keyword also implements call by reference.
+While the argument and parameter become a single identity, only the uninitialized argument is allowed.
+The parameter must initialize the argument before exiting the method.

     ```c#
     using System.Console;